 - student residence permit: for the duration of education

 - long term residence permit: indefinite

 - humanitarian residence permit: up to 1 year

 - human trafficking victims residence permit: up to 3 years with 6 months renewals, initial permit 30 days

 Residence permit fees:

-- British Nationals pay 60 Euros/$80/year: fees will be charged at $25 for one month and $5/month for each subsequent month
+- British nationals pay $80/year: fees will be charged at $25 for the first month and $5/month for each subsequent month

 The fees will be converted to TL at the day of payment using the official exchange rate.
-Further information is available from the Alien’s Department in your local area.
+Further information is available from the Foreigners Department in your local area.

 All employees have to pay into the state-run social security scheme (Sosyal Guvenlik Kurumu - SGK).
 A percentage of employees’ pre-tax earnings is paid into the scheme.
 Employers and employees both pay premiums.
 A British national working in Turkey and contributing to the social security fund in the UK does not have to contribute to the Turkish Social Security Fund as there is a reciprocal agreement between two countries.

 Agricultural workers, the self-employed, and people receiving benefits from other organisations in the system are not eligible for SGK benefits.
 Those contributing to the social insurance scheme and their spouse and children are insured for work injuries and work-related illnesses, medical care, illness and pregnancy care.
 Disability benefits are available only to Turkish citizens.